Creamy Anchovy Vinaigrette

 This quick and easy anchovy vinaigrette is lush, creamy and piquant.
 Use canned anchovies for this creamy salad dressing and assemble it in a mini food processor or blender for a beautifully emulsified anchovy sauce that’s so versatile, you’ll always want a jar of it at the ready.
 Anchovy fillets create depth of flavor without dominating and they are completely blended into the creamy dressing, so picky kids will never know they’re there.

 I always have a few tins of canned anchovies in my pantry.
 I love the way they melt into tomato sauces, punching up the flavor, adding deep umami notes without making the dish taste overly fishy.
 Just one or two anchovy fillets is all it takes to perk up a simple marinara and turn it into a heady puttanesca.
-I even use them in my cheater’s version of caesar dressing.
+I even use them in my creamy Caesar dressing.
 In this simple anchovy sauce, they add depth and flavor.

 Anchovy Vinaigrette Ingredients: